lishen2/AutoLights/README.md

 Progress
 ----------------
-20160301：Basic architecture of software and hardware in mind.
+20160301: Basic architecture of software and hardware in mind.
 Use simple algorithm KNN.
+20160310: Begin writing code

 Development blog
 ---------------